InventedSoldier/nbascoreboardproject/README.md

 3. "Retrieve data from a third party API and use it to display something in your app."
 My app will pull data from the NBA API to provide information on games and statsitics.

+***Full Schedule and Stats will be added at a later date.

 ## Rance Ellison, Code: KY, 2024.